 Criteria Supporting Features Remarks and explanations (a) A text equivalent for every non-text element shall be provided (e.g., via "alt", "longdesc", or in element content).
-Images that convey important information have text that explains the purpose or meaning of the image. (b) Equivalent alternatives for any multimedia presentation shall be synchronized with the presentation.
-Not Applicable.
+Images that convey important information have text that explains the purpose or meaning of the image.
+There are a few bullets that are missing text that explains what they are. (b) Equivalent alternatives for any multimedia presentation shall be synchronized with the presentation.
 The Remote UI does not use any multimedia presentations. (c) Web pages shall be designed so that all information conveyed with color is also available without color, for example from context or markup.
-Supports.
 Information and instructions in the Remote UI are not communicated only through color. (d) Documents shall be organized so they are readable without requiring an associated style sheet.
-Supports.
-The Remote UI does not require an associated style sheet. (e) Redundant text links shall be provided for each active region of a server-side image map.
 Not Applicable.
+Documents in this context do not apply to the Remote UI. (e) Redundant text links shall be provided for each active region of a server-side image map.
+Not Applicable.
 There are no image maps. (f) Client-side image maps shall be provided instead of server-side image maps except where the regions cannot be defined with an available geometric shape.
 There are no image maps. (g) Row and column headers shall be identified for data tables.
-Supports.
-Row and column headers in the Remote UI are identified for data tables. (h) Markup shall be used to associate data cells and header cells for data tables that have two or more logical levels of row or column headers.
 Not Applicable.
-The Remote UI does not have two or more logical levels of row or column. (i) Frames shall be titled with text that facilitates frame identification and navigation.
+There are no data tables in the Remote UI. (h) Markup shall be used to associate data cells and header cells for data tables that have two or more logical levels of row or column headers.
+There are no data tables in the Remote UI (i) Frames shall be titled with text that facilitates frame identification and navigation.
 Not Applicable.
 The Remote UI does not have frames. (j) Pages shall be designed to avoid causing the screen to flicker with a frequency greater than 2 Hz and lower than 55 Hz.
-Supports.
-The blinking or flashing objects in the remote UI such as LEDs for service-call are evaluated.
-And these meet the criteria. (k) A text-only page, with equivalent information or functionality, shall be provided to make a web site comply with the provisions of this part, when compliance cannot be accomplished in any other way.
+The Remote UI does not contain blinking or flashing objects. (k) A text-only page, with equivalent information or functionality, shall be provided to make a web site comply with the provisions of this part, when compliance cannot be accomplished in any other way.
 The content of the text-only page shall be updated whenever the primary page changes.
 It is not necessary to create a text only page for the Remote UI.
 It follows the standard recommendations in 1194.22.
 (1) When pages utilize scripting languages to display content, or to create interface elements, the information provided by the script shall be identified with functional text that can be read by Assistive Technology.
-Not Applicable.
 Script languages are not used as described. m) When a web page requires that an applet, plug-in or other application be present on the client system to interpret page content, the page must provide a link to a plug-in or applet that complies with 1194.21(a) through (l).
-Applets or plug-in applications are not necessary within the Remote UI. (n) When electronic forms are designed to be completed on-line, the form shall allow people using Assistive Technology to access the information, field elements, and functionality required for completion and submission of the form, including all directions and cues.
-Assistive Technology (JAWS) can read the information, field elements, and functionality required for completion and submission of the Remote UI setting information, including all directions and cues. (o) A method shall be provided that permits users to skip repetitive navigation links.
-Support through equivalent facilitation.
-The repetitive navigation links are read at the last of each page.
+Applets or plug-in applications are not necessary within the Remote UI. (n) When electronic forms are designed to be completed on-line, the form shall allow people using Assistive Technology to access the information, field elements, and functionality required for completion Electronic forms do not apply to the Remote UI in this case.